betterscientificsoftware/bssw.io/CuratedContent/CMakeTutorialAndReferenceResources.md

 For example, if minimum version is 3.17, then one would select that version in the drop-down box (taking you to https://cmake.org/cmake/help/v3.17/).
 This helps to avoid accidentally using CMake features available only in newer versions.

 If one does not want to spend the $30 for the book "Professional CMake", then one may consider Kitware's ***Mastering CMake*** book.
-This is an updated, free online version of Kitware's classic "Mastering CMake" paperback book that used to be sold, (last updated for [CMake 3.1 published in 2015](https://www.amazon.com/Mastering-CMake-Ken-Martin/dp/1930934319)).
+This is an updated, free online version of Kitware's classic "Mastering CMake" paperback book that used to be sold (last updated for [CMake 3.1 published in 2015](https://www.amazon.com/Mastering-CMake-Ken-Martin/dp/1930934319)).
 It also contains tutorial coverage of key CMake concepts and other basic tutorial content (but usually at a less complete and detailed level compared to "Professional CMake").
 Note that the "guides" provided in the online CMake Reference Documentation are also precisely duplicated in the online "Mastering CMake" book.